devopsacademyau/academy/classes/04class/iac/README.md

 }
 ```
 If for any reason the state file is lost, terraform won't be able to know the resources that are managed by it.
 In that case,  you'll need to rely on the [import feature](https://www.terraform.io/docs/import/index.html) to try to recover the existent state, but this is a very manual and arduous task, so make sure you keep your state file safe.

+Also, when running your terraform code, the state file will be put in a `lock` state to guaranee that there is no way to have more than one change happening at the same time.
+This helps to keep the state file consistent.

 More details around the Terraform State can be found [here](https://www.terraform.io/docs/state/index.html).